Lorbrand/SSGS-JS/README.md

         console.log(`Voltage: ${update.voltage} mV`);
         console.log(`Update ID: ${update.updateID}`);
     };

+    // Called when a client disconnects
+    client.ondisconnect = () => {
+        console.log(`Client ${SSGS.uidToString(client.gatewayUID)} disconnected`);
+    };
 });
 ```

 ## Port Forwarding
-If you want gateways to be able to connect to your SSGS server from outside your local network, you need to forward external incoming traffic from UDP port 1818 (or the port the gateway was configured to connect to) to your SSGS server.
-It is recommended to keep all ports as 1818 unless you require multiple servers with the same public IP address.
+If you want gateways to be able to connect to your server from outside your local network, you need to forward external inbound traffic from UDP port 1818 (or the port the gateway was configured to connect to) to your SSGS server using a NAT rule.
+It is recommended to keep all ports as 1818 unless you require multiple SSGS servers with the same public IP address.

 ## Setting Up Gateways
-1. Connect the gateway to the internet via an ethernet cable.
-Power can be supplied to the gateway via Power over Ethernet (PoE) or the terminals.
-2. Navigate to https://gateway.sensorseal.com and sign in to your Gateway Manager account.
-3. Select the gateway you wish to configure.
-4. Choose **SSGS** as the Connectivity Type
-5. Enter the hostname of your SSGS server.
-This could be `ssgs.example.com` or `192.168.1.40` for example.
-6. Enter the port of the SSGS server.
-This should be kept as 1818 unless you specifically changed the server's listening port.
-7. Click **Generate Key** to generate a new key for this gateway.
-8. Make note of the Gateway UID and key as these will be required later.
-9. Click **Save Changes**.
+Please follow the instructions provided at https://www.sensorseal.com/docs/Configuring-Gateways/Software-Configuration/Getting-Started to configure gateways.

-## Configuring which gateways are allowed to connect
+## Configuring which gateways are allowed to connect to your server
 There are two ways in which gateways connecting to the server can be authorized or rejected:
 1. An `authorized.json` file can be created in the root of the project directory.
 This file should contain a JSON object with a single property called `authorized_gateways` which is an array of objects with the following properties:
    - `description`: A description of the gateway.
 This is optional.